Aprepitant (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- For surgery: Aprepitant is given within 3 hours before surgery.
+- For surgery: Take this medicine within 3 hours before surgery.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.